levand/contextual/README.md

 # contextual

-A small library for Clojure and ClojureScript providing associatve data structures that store metadata about their context in some larger data strutcure.
+A small library for Clojure and ClojureScript providing associative data structures that store metadata about their context in some larger data structure.

 ## Rationale